tushartyagi/hugo-tufte/exampleSite/content/post/tufte-css.md

 hideReadTime: true
 # categories: [tufte-css]
 ---
 Tufte CSS provides tools to style web articles using the ideas demonstrated by Edward Tufte’s books and handouts.
-Tufte’s style is known for its simplicity, extensive use of sidenotes, tight integration of graphics with text, and carefully chosen typography.
+Tufte’s style is known for its simplicity, extensive use of sidenotes, tight integration of graphics with text, and carefully chosen typography.{{< marginnote ind="⚠" >}}This demo page is a technical replicate of the original [Tufte CSS](https://edwardtufte.github.io/tufte-css/) page on Edward Tufte's GitHub site.
+Information may not accurately reflect features of the hugo-tufte theme.{{< /marginnote >}}

 Tufte CSS was created by [Dave Liepmann](http://www.daveliepmann.com) and is now an Edward Tufte project.
 The original idea was cribbed from [Tufte-`$\LaTeX{}$`](https://tufte-latex.github.io/tufte-latex/) and [R Markdown’s Tufte Handout format](http://rmarkdown.rstudio.com/tufte_handout_format.html).
 We give hearty thanks to all the people who have contributed to those projects.